Forth Axis And Yet Another Dissapointment

 So first attempt att making a real part today, and on top of that I wanted to try the new superglue+masking tape method.
 Many have spread the word about this method, but NYC CNC do it best, as usual:

 The problem is that none of the products they mention can be bought in Sweden, and even their links to Amazon are getting stale.
 So I tried TESA Premium Classic masking tape and Loctite Power Flex Gel .
+I gave the glue a few minutes to harden properly below.

 Open Heart Surgery